Vendor security reviews

 The firm has nothing to send

 The owner turns to the MSP and says “can you write this up for us?”
-The MSP says “we can give you a network architecture summary, but we don't write WISPs or do risk assessments.”
+The MSP says “we can give you a network architecture summary, but we do not write WISPs or do risk assessments.”
 The firm falls behind.
 Two weeks later, the prospect goes with a different vendor.

 The firm has an old template

-The owner sends a WISP template from 2022 that wasn't customized to the firm.
-The prospect's security team flags it as stale.
+The owner sends a WISP template from 2022 that was not customized to the firm.
+The prospect’s security team flags it as stale.
 The deal stalls in security review.

-The firm has the documents, but they're scattered
+The firm has the documents, but they are scattered

 WISP on a shared drive somewhere.
 Training records in a separate system.
 Risk assessment from a consultant who left the firm two years ago.
 Putting the package together takes two weeks of someone’s time.
 The prospect waits, then stops waiting.